Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 21 November 2025 14.28.29 UTC
+- WIB: Jumat, 21 November 2025 15.38.34 UTC
-- WITA: Jumat, 21 November 2025 15.28.29 UTC
+- WITA: Jumat, 21 November 2025 16.38.34 UTC
-- WIT: Jumat, 21 November 2025 16.28.29 UTC
+- WIT: Jumat, 21 November 2025 17.38.34 UTC

 Kutipan Inspiratif:
-"You create beauty with your attitude, your behaviours, and your actions.
-Its all up to you"
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: attitude
+Kategori: motivational